-- Description: SCE does not use its wildfire consequence modeling as a tool to model potential ignitions in near real-time as faults/outages occur in the HFTD. - Required Progress: In its 2023 WMP, SCE must discuss how it explored the use of its wildfire consequence modeling and/or developed processes to locate, prioritize, and respond to the locations of faults/outages in the HFTD as they happen. - Discussed in Decision Section 4.6.2, "Situational Awareness and Forecasting."
+- Description: SCE has not yet improved its wildfire consequence modeling to allow the utility to be informed and respond in near real-time as faults/outages occur in the HFTD. - Required Progress: In its 2023 WMP, SCE must discuss how it explored and/or implemented using its wildfire consequence modeling on the locations of faults/outages in the HFTD as they happen.
+This should include incorporating considerations of the given risk for associated locations based on risk modeling and prioritizing response based on risk. - Discussed in Decision Section 4.6.2, "Situational Awareness and Forecasting."

-• SCE-22-08.
+SCE-22-08.
 Weather Station Improvements.